QSDQSB/qsdqsb.github.io/_posts/2022-03-01-Day-One-of-This-Site.md

 There was joy, there was hope, there was sorrow, there was despair.

-Scars are carved on our body, engraved in our heart, leaving every soul broken.
-Heart was kindered and then banished once and once again, like Sisyphus' punishment.
+Scars are carved on our bodies, engraved in our souls.
+Hearts were kindled and banished once and once again, like Sisyphus' punishment.

-The past is a tomb.
-We have buried it, but still need to let go.
-So how do we truly finish our business with it?
+We have buried the past, but still need to let go.
+How do we truly get away with it?
 We write down an epitaph.
-An epilogue, a farewell to an old friend. - That is the point of this site.
+An epilogue, a farewell to an old friend.
+And that is the point of this site.

-I only wish to catch a glimpse of my own life, joyful or not, before the memory fades away, along with my past.
+I only wish to catch a glimpse of my own life, joyful or not, before the memory fades away, buried along with my past.

 ## "To see the world as it is and to love it."